triveni2503/HongKong-Stock-Exchange/README.md

-# Shanghai Stock Forecasting Web App
+# HongKong Stock Forecasting Web App

 ## 📌 Overview
-This HongKong Stock Forecasting Web App allows users to analyze historical stock data of the top 25 Shanghai companies, perform ARIMA-based time series forecasting, and compare predicted prices with actual stock prices using Yahoo Finance (finance).
+This HongKong Stock Forecasting Web App allows users to analyze historical stock data of the top 25 HongKong companies, perform ARIMA-based time series forecasting, and compare predicted prices with actual stock prices using Yahoo Finance (finance).

 The app is built using **Streamlit**, **Pandas**, **Plotly**, and **Statsmodels**, making it interactive and visually appealing.